-$$= 10,000,000 \left(\frac{0.75 \times 1}{100 \times 360} + \frac{0.75 \times 1}{100 \times 360} + \frac{0.75 \times 1}{100 \times 360} + \frac{0.75 \times 3}{100 \times 360} + \frac{0.55 \times 1}{100 \times 360} + \frac{0$$ accrued interest is kept within acceptable limits by means of occasional payments.
-Payments Early payments of accrued repo interest (sometimes referred to as the "cleaning up" of accrued interest) can be triggered in a number of ways.
-One party can request the other to make a payment.
-Alternatively, one party can terminate and, with the agreement of the other party, simultaneously re-arrange the transaction at the previous purchase price (permitting a pair-off between the old and new repos).
-Calling a re-rate may also be a way to trigger a payment if, as is common practice, when negotiating the repo, the parties agreed to clean up interest when re-rating.
+$$= 10,000,000 \left(\frac{0.75 \times 1}{100 \times 360} + \frac{0.75 \times 1}{100 \times 360} + \frac{0.75 \times 1}{100 \times 360} + \frac{0.75 \times 3}{100 \times 360} + \frac{0.55 \times 1}{100 \times 360} + \frac{0$$

-2.103a In the case of open repos that run for extended periods, it is best practice to monitor the repo interest that has accrued and to ensure that the amount of
+- 2.103a In the case of open repos that run for extended periods, it is best practice to monitor the repo interest that has accrued and to ensure that the amount of accrued interest is kept within acceptable limits by means of occasional payments.
+Early payments of accrued repo interest (sometimes referred to as the "cleaning up" of accrued interest) can be triggered in a number of ways. - One party can request the other to make a payment by modifying the terms of a transaction by resetting the Repurchase Price to equal the original Purchase Price but otherwise leaving the transaction unchanged. - Alternatively, one party can terminate the transaction and, with the preagreement of the other party, simultaneously arrange a new transaction with a Purchase Price equal to the Purchase Price of the terminated transaction, pairing off the old and new repos to leave a residual net payment to clean up the accrued repo interest.
+Note that replacement represents a roll-over as defined in paragraph 4.1 but is not an implementation of the Repricing mechanism provided by the GMRA (GMRA 2000 paragraph 4(i)-(k) and GMRA 2011 paragraph 4(i)-(l)), which is an alternative to variation margining.

-- One party can request the other to make a payment by modifying the terms of a transaction by resetting the Repurchase Price to equal the original Purchase Price but otherwise leaving the transaction unchanged. - Alternatively, one party can terminate the transaction and, with the preagreement of the other party, simultaneously arrange a new transaction with a Purchase Price equal to the Purchase Price of the terminated transaction, pairing off the old and new repos to leave a residual net payment to clean up the accrued repo interest.
-Note that replacement represents a roll-over as defined in paragraph 4.1 but is not an implementation of the Repricing mechanism provided by the GMRA (GMRA 2000 paragraph 4(i)-(k) and GMRA 2011 paragraph 4(i)-(l)), which is an alternative to variation margining. - 2.103b Cleaning-up accrued repo interest by terminating and then replacing a transaction generates additional settlement and cost, as well as additional reporting requirements, even though there is no material change in the economics of the transaction.
+2.103b Cleaning-up accrued repo interest by terminating and then replacing a transaction generates additional settlement and cost, as well as additional reporting requirements, even though there is no material change in the economics of the transaction.
 It is therefore best practice when cleaning-up accrued repo interest to do so by modifying the terms of a transaction and making only an interest payment.